Carry Me Home (Gloworm song)

 "Carry Me Home" is a song by gospel house/progressive house group Gloworm, fronted by American singer Sedric Johnson.
-It features vocals by Pauline Taylor and was released as a single in May 1994.
-It reached number five in Iceland, number eight in Ireland, and number nine in both Norway and the United Kingdom.
-In the latter, it also peaked at number two on the UK Dance Singles Chart, while on the Eurochart Hot 100, the song reached number 36 in June 1994.
+It features vocals by Pauline Taylor and was co-written by Johnson with producer Will Mount.
+Released as a single in May 1994 by Go!
+Beat, it was a top-10 hit in Iceland, Ireland, Norway and the United Kingdom.
+In the latter nation, "Carry Me Home" peaked at number nine on the UK Singles Chart and number two on the Music Week Dance Singles chart.
+On the Eurochart Hot 100, it reached number 36 in June 1994.
+Lindy Heymann directed the accompanying music video, which was filmed in the US and released on April 25, 1994.
+In the video, the group party in Long Beach, California with family and friends.

 Critical reception

 British Liverpool Echo described the song as a "mixture of house and gospel", that "matches rhythmic piano with big, passionate vocals."
-Maria Jimenez from Music & Media viewed it as "soul powered".
+Maria Jimenez from pan-European magazine Music & Media described it as "soul powered".
 She added, "On Rollo's Rushin' Mix, the message is delivered via a fierce house basis of rhythms and grooves and overwhelmingly passionate vocals courtesy of Sedric Johnson."
-Andy Beevers from Music Week wrote, "This belated follow up to "Lift My Cup" uses the same formula of Sedric Johnson's strong gospel-influenced soul vocals backed by Rollo's charging house rhythms.
+Andy Beevers from Music Week wrote, "This belated follow up to 'Lift My Cup' uses the same formula of Sedric Johnson's strong gospel-influenced soul vocals backed by Rollo's charging house rhythms.
 Unfortunately the production does not sound as fresh this time around."
-The magazine's RM Dance Update declared it as an "excellent return to form".
-James Hamilton described it as a "Sedric Johnson groaned Norman Whitfield-goes-Euro type hybrid".
+The Record Mirror Dance Update named it an "excellent return to form".
+RM editor James Hamilton described it as a "Sedric Johnson groaned Norman Whitfield-goes-Euro type hybrid" in his weekly dance column.

-Music video

-A music video was produced to promote the single, directed by British director Lindy Heymann.
-It was filmed in the US and released on April 25, 1994.
-In the video, the band party in Long Beach, California.